systemdesigndao/ton-design-system/registry/README.md

 ## Contain

-This registry includes a lightweight library, framework, and a collection of useful patterns.
+This registry includes a collection of useful patterns.

 ## Patterns